RaspberryKitty1/Youtube-Copy-Clean-Url/README.md

 # YouTube Copy Clean URL

 An extension for Firefox and Chrome designed to address issues encountered when sharing YouTube links.
-Please note that this extension may not work all the time and is only available for PC, not mobile devices.
+Please note that this extension is only available for PC, not mobile devices.

 ## How to Install